Orb with a tail reproduced with a falling water droplet (yellow/orange tinge is not significant)

 So why do the tails fade away downwards?
 This is because the photo uses a full flash discharge.
 When a subject is too far away to illuminate, the flash goes on for a longer time than usual and fades away gradually.
 It also takes longer, allowing the raindrop to fall further while illuminated and show producing a tail (see right).

 The photo above (left) was produced deliberately by dripping water droplets in front of a camera, just like rain on a dark night.
 The yellow-orange tinge is not significant - tailed orbs can be any colour (most often white or grey).
+For comparison the orb (right) is a 'natural' one caused by rain.

 Insects as well

-Some tailed orbs are reported inside.
+Some tailed orbs are reported indoors.
 The obvious answer here is insects, as dust would move too slowly.
 So how fast do insects fly?
 Different species can move at anything from 0.5 m/s up to 7 m/s!
 So an 'average' insect might do 3 m/s or around 0.3 cm in one thousandth of a second.
 That's easily fast enough to show up as a tailed orb in a flash photo.

 If you take a photo in the dark of a subject that is far away, your camera flash will carry on for as long as it can, to try to illuminate the scene properly.
 The flash intensity does not stay constant, however.
 Instead,. it falls away gradually, like the curve below, because it is draining a capacitor.
 The brilliant initial light, followed by the gradual fading, explains the way 'tails' diminish in intensity as the drop falls.